GhorbaniF/4CSeqEnhancerDetection/README.md

 ### Step2: generating coverage plots and all relevant data to use for data analysis

+-Since the four genes were pooled in one sequencing run (Illumina Nextseq500 using Mid-Output v2 kit with single-read run and 75bp read length), the four genes were first demultiplexed based on the forward primers to obtain the sequencing data for each gene (we received the data demultipexed from our service center, so it is not addressed here).
-- We used index (e.g., CGATGT) in the reverse primers to seperate diffrent genes in one sequence run.
-Based on this index we seperated the genes.
-Since for one index, there is four lanes in the sequencing, we have to combine the fastq files for each index:
+-For each gene we have three replicates with three different indexes in the reverse primer which we use to seperate the three replicates of each gene.
+In this example we used index (e.g., CGATGT) in the reverse primer to seperate one of the replicates of the TBP gene from the other two.
+However, for each index there is four lanes which we have to combine the fastq files:

 ```
 cat *CGATGT*.fq.gz > all_CGATGT.fastq.gz
 ```

+-We do the same for the other two replicates (            )
-- Since our data is already demultiplexed, we have to run the following commands once just for generating /outF/ folder
+- Since our data was already demultiplexed and was not considered in our pipeline, we have to run the following commands once just for generating /outF/ folder

 ```
 Rscript pipe4C.R --vpFile=./example/VPinfo.txt --fqFolder=./example/ --outFolder=./outF/ --cores 8 --plot --wig
 ```

 After couple of seconds, we need to stop the process using ctrl+c, and copy our fastq files, generated in the previous step, to the /outF/FASTQ/ folder.
-This way, the pipe4C program will use the existing fastq files and does not perform demultiplexing.
+This way, the pipe4C program will use the existing fastq files and does not perform demultiplexing (because it was already demultiplexed).

 - We finally run the script with our data using the following command: